Autoethnography Conference in St. Petersburg, Florida

 Aug 31-Sept 2, 2018.
 Organized Don’s first Gong Training in Canada happened in Toronto – woohoo!
 New and seasoned Gong students came from Vancouver, California, Illinois, New York, and the GTA (Greater Toronto Area).

 This was a 3-Day training to learn the ways of Gong and being in the world.
 We also had opportunity to learn and practice Gong technique as well.
-Did you know there are 11 Gong strokes for hand-held gonging as well as 25 strokes for Gongs in their stands?
-Awesome.
 Attendees asked when Don was coming back to Canada.
 So, he is coming back to teach Gong Yoga of Holistic Resonance from Feb 8-10, 2019.
 While he is in Toronto, he’ll conduct and co-perform a Concert for Peace on Saturday, Feb 9.
 This concert coincides with York University’s All Nations Pow Wow and proceeds will go to support Indigenous youth and students at York.
-A beautiful collaborative effort by Don and local musicians and performers in Toronto.
+A beautiful collaborative effort by Don, local musicians, and performers in Toronto.

-Gonging on the Beach and for the World Record in London, UK
+Gonging on the Beach & for a World Record in London, UK

 Aug 2018.
 I met a gong friend at his haunt near Boston, MA, USA – a seaside town called Gloucester (pronounced ‘glastah’).
 I took my 22″ Meinl Wind Gong to the beach.
 It was my first playing-in-water-with-Gong experience.
 Super fun vibes n’ waves.
 Coming soon to Lake Ontario…

 Gonging with 194 International Gongers.
 At the end of August, I went to London for a massive Gong event.
-MASSIVE.
 194 Gongers from around the world gathered for the Guinness World Record – the most Gongs playing a synchronized composition.
 It was an immense experience to be with so many Gongs and players in one room.
-I was the only Canadian in the room, so made friends with folks from South American countries, China, and the US.
+I was the only Canadian in the room, and made friends with folks from South American countries, China, and the US.
 And, met ‘old’ gonging friends from Croatia.
 A small gonging world.

 Yatra to Northern India